groupdocs/reference.groupdocs.com/content/sites/groupdocs/redaction/english/java/com.groupdocs.redaction.options/loadoptions/_index.md

 ```

-Initializes a new instance of LoadOptions class with specified password.
+Initializes a new instance of LoadOptions class with specified password and pre-rasterization flag.

 **Parameters:**
 | Parameter | Type | Description |